Amsterdam and Leiden, the Netherlands

 Leiden figured prominently in Rembrandt’s personal history.
 He was born in the city in 1606.
 Alas, not even his childhood home in a quiet, narrow street called Weddesteeg had been preserved.
 An apartment building stood in its place.
 Only a nondescript marker above eye level was the stark reminder.
 Nearby, a curious monument was erected in his honor at – obviously – Rembrandt Square.
 The sculpture consisted of a young man staring at Rembrandt’s bronze portrait on an easel.
 The boy was said to be Rembrandt himself.
 If so, how different was he from me admiring my own selfie?

 The cobblestones may have been replaced, but these were still the streets that a young Rembrandt walked on.
 A few steps from his birthplace was the magnificent Pieterskerk, the Gothic church, now deconsecrated, where Rembrandt’s parents were married and buried.
 A few steps ahead was the former Latin School, Rembrandt’s alma mater.
 It was an indication of his family’s middle class status.
 This was where he received classical education and his first lessons in drawing.
-A Dutch master was born here.
+Thus, a Dutch master was born.

 That a museum visit culminated in this living museum was an experience richer than I could have planned.
 While it was Amsterdam that made Rembrandt’s star rise and fall until his death in poverty, it was Leiden that made the man.
 The Rijksmuseum exhibit showed the artist’s work, Leiden told of his life.